Jonathan the Husky: Jonathan XII

 Jonathan XII made his debut in 2001.
 He continued the UConn tradition of being a majestically brilliant all white husky that was cared for by Alpha Phi Omega.
 Jonathan XII was unable to deal with large crowds, and seemed stressed with being surrounded by large crowds.
 This became an issue because of UConn growing athletic prowess at the time.
 During Jonathan XII's tenure, UConn football became a Division I-A football team that played at a 40,000-seat stadium.
 UConn men's basketball won their second National Championship, and UConn Women's basketball won 3 more National Championships (2001, 2003, and 2004).
 All of the heightened interest caused Jonathan XII distress, so he was retired.

 Jonathan XIII

-Jonathan XIII was a rambunctious pup born in Hartstown PA.
+Jonathan XIII was a rambunctious pup born in Hartstown, Pennsylvania.
 After being selected to carry on the tradition of the UConn Husky, he received training at Connecticut K-9 and Behavioral Services in Watertown, CT.